EDI-Systems/M5P01_Prokaron/README.md

 |MIPS M14k    |XC32-GCC      |17.2 |2.46|264  |358    |340      |421        |415          |
 |X86-LINUX    |GCC           |N/A  |N/A |33000|35000  |33000    |35000      |33000        |

-**Flash and SRAM consumption is calculated in kB, while the other figures are calculated in CPU clock cycles.**
+**Flash and SRAM consumption is calculated in kB, while the other figures are calculated in CPU clock cycles.
+All values listed here are typical(useful system) values, not minimum values, because minimum values on system size seldom make any real sense**

 - MSP430 is evaluated with MSP430FR5994.
 - Cortex-M0 is evaluated with STM32F030F4P6.